spco/git-novice/_episodes/07-bitbucket.md

 > {: .solution}
 {: .challenge}

-> ## GitHub License and README files
+> ## Bitbucket License and README files
 >
-> In this section we learned about creating a remote repository on GitHub, but when you initialized your
+> In this section we learned about creating a remote repository on Bitbucket, but when you initialized your
-> GitHub repo, you didn't add a README.md or a license file.
+> Bitbucket repo, you didn't add a README.md or a license file.
 If you had, what do you think would have happened when
 > you tried to link your local and remote repositories?
 >
 > > ## Solution